patrick-test-org/hubot_test/README.md

 ##  Persistence

-If you are going to use the `hubot-redis-brain` package (strongly suggested), you will need to add the Redis to Go addon on Heroku which requires a verified account or you can create an account at [Redis to Go][redistogo] and manually set the `REDISTOGO_URL` variable.
+If you are going to use the `hubot-redis-brain` package (strongerly suggested), you will need to add the Redis to Go addon on Heroku which requires a verified account or you can create an account at [Redis to Go][redistogo] and manually set the `REDISTOGO_URL` variable.